IlluminusLimited/pgdice/README.md

 #### Advanced Configuration Parameters

-All of the following parameters are optional.
+All of the following parameters are optional and honestly you probably will never need to mess with these.

 - `table_dropper` - This defaults to [TableDropper](lib/pgdice/table_dropper.rb) which has a `lambda`-like interface.
   - An example use-case would be calling out to your backup system to confirm the table is backed up.